leiferlab/NeRVEclustering/README.md

 Before any analysis

 ------------------------------------
-ScanBinaryImageStack.m - Gui to view raw .dat file movies.
+scanBinaryImageStack.m - Gui to view raw .dat file movies.
 This also works with .avi files

 GUIs for post-centerlines

 -------------------------
-wormCLviewer.m - Gui to view darkfield worm images along with the centerline
+wormCL_viewer.m - Gui to view darkfield worm images along with the centerline

 WormAnalysisPreview.m - Gui to check time and spatial alignments of all videos.
 Good for use post centerlines but prior to straightening.